ihab-boudargham/MERN-Ecommerce-App-Typescript-JWT-Authentication/README/09-StoreReducer.md

+# Reducer

 We will create a react context to handle the state of the application.

-1. Create a Store.ts in front end.
+1. Create a Store.ts in frontend.

 2.  to create a context we start by defining the type of the applictaion